24 Mercedes Facts That Will Make You Go WOW!

 #14.
 A Mercedes-Benz SUV Was Used In The Jurassic Park Movie

 Steven Spielberg used the Mercedes-Benz ML 320 car in his huge blockbuster movie in 1993.
-The automobile is currently in the display of Stuttgart’s MB Museum, Germany.
+The automobile is currently on display at Stuttgart’s MB Museum, Germany

 #15.
 Thousands Of Separate Inspections